 If one is to be a healing presence, bringing wholeness into the midst of the suffering of the brokenness and the pain that is the experience of another, that one must know how to ever be in the process of healing themselves, for we are all ever broken in some way.
 Jesus is referred to as the “Great Physician.”
 It is he who quoted the ancient proverb, “Physician heal thyself.”
 What Jesus had to give as a peace might also be understood as a “piece” of wholeness he was able to give because he was ever reconstituting himself in the unbroken wholeness of his Father?

-Additionally, as I realize peace within and project it without, I am compelled to bring a peace/piece of my wholeness to others in places of fear, grief and/or distress.
-I am compelled to give away a piece of the undivided wholeness that is God, as a soothing balm to another self.
-I’ve discovered that in such sharing there is a further enhancing of my own peace experience and it serves as an on-going inducement to discipline myself to more consistently seek to remain in a state of self-healing under God.
+Additionally, as I realize peace within and project it without, I am compelled to bring a peace/piece of my wholeness to others in places of fear, grief, and/or distress.
+I am compelled to give away a piece of the undivided wholeness that is God, like a soothing balm to another self.
+I’ve discovered that in such sharing there is a further enhancement of my own peace experience and it serves as an ongoing inducement to discipline myself to more consistently seek to remain in a state of self-healing under God.
 Self-healing has come to mean those places and moments in time where I am consciously presenting myself to the presence of God’s unconditional healing love.

 Choosing to memorize and regularly reflect upon the following words traditionally attributed to St. Francis of Assisi has proven meaningful in assisting me to better present myself to the healing presence of God.
 As I present myself I experience a re-commissioning to bring a peace/piece of his wholeness to others.

 Lord, let me be an instrument of Thy peace [wholeness].

 Where there is hatred, let me sow love;